-Volvo V60 Recharge hybrid engines, drive & performance
+Volvo V60 Recharge hybrid performance, top speed, engine

-Although not a full-on high-performance estate in the mold of the old Volvo V60 Polestar or the Mercedes-AMG C63, the hybrid Volvo V60 still has a hefty power output in standard form; 335bhp should be more than enough punch for most buyers.
+The standard V60 Recharge T8 was dropped in early 2020 in favour of a less powerful V60 Recharge T6.
+Although not a full-on high-performance estate in the mould of the old Volvo V60 Polestar or the Mercedes-AMG C63, the hybrid Volvo V60 still has a hefty power output in standard form; 345bhp should be more than enough punch for most buyers.

-Its rakish, sporty styling hints at significant performance and handling potential, but unfortunately this promise isn't fully delivered on once you get behind the wheel.
+The V60 R-Design's sporty styling hints at significant performance and handling potential, but unfortunately this promise isn't fully delivered once you get behind the wheel.
 This is an undoubtedly fast car, but lacks the last degree of handling sharpness and finesse necessary to truly appeal to keen drivers.

 Volvo V60 Recharge hybrid 0-62mph, top speed and acceleration

-Speed is the name of the game here, with 0-62mph taking less than six seconds, even in the standard T6 version.
+Speed is the name of the game here, with 0-62mph taking less than six seconds, and the Recharge T6 able to quickly get up to its electronically limited 112mph top speed – where legally permitted.
 Not all that long ago, this was approaching supercar acceleration territory, but it demonstrates the potential of electric and petrol power combined.
-The Polestar Engineered version shaves almost a second off the 0-62mph time, taking it from 5.4 to 4.6 seconds.
+The Polestar Engineered version was even faster, taking almost a second off the 0-62mph time, slashing from 5.4 to 4.6 seconds.

 On the move, the V60's automatic transmission can be slightly hesitant in delivering a burst of power from the engine when you request it, although as set out above, there's certainly nothing to complain about the rate of acceleration when it does arrive.